unionai-oss/pandera/docs/source/dataframe_models.rst

 Pandera provides an interface for validating dataframes on initialization.
-This API uses the :py:class:`pandera.typing.pandas.DataFrame` generic type to validated against the :py:class:`~pandera.core.pandas.model.DataFrameModel` type variable on initialization:
+This API uses the :py:class:`pandera.typing.pandas.DataFrame` generic type to validated against the :py:class:`~pandera.api.pandas.model.DataFrameModel` type variable on initialization:

 .. testcode:: validate_on_init